 South Okanagan-Similkameen National Park Network https://sosnationalpark.wordpress.com/

-It is extremely disturbing that Park Proponents fail to adequately value established farming, ranching and recreational pursuits in the overall economy.
+Park Proponents fail to adequately put a value to established farming, ranching and recreational pursuits in the overall economy.
 The Park Proponents fail to embrace the principle of “Going Concern”.
 Much like a human baby in an advanced society has the right to breath and care once it is born, a business such as a farm or ranch has the right to keep going, it has the right to pursue activities that allow it to perpetuate.
 Short of being entrenched in the Canadian Constitution, corporations (limited companies) in fact have many of the same rights as a HUMAN PERSON in the eyes of the law.

 Park Proponents fail to understand that the potential victims ie) those individual persons who might lose part or all of their livelihoods and property (including leases, permits and tenures) have Constitutional Rights, including the right to protection of their “psychological integrity”.
 The online resource Wikipedia explains the Canadian Constitutional Right to Security of Person in this way: